 Note that beekeepers will only remove honey bee swarms, and will not remove or destroy any other bees or deal with wasps.
 Please check if your bees are honey bees before reporting (see below for identification of bee types).
 Note that if the honey bees are already established inside the fabric of a building, e.g. in a chimney or wall cavity, they cannot usually be removed by a beekeeper – see here for more information on bees in buildings.

-If you would like to report a swarm of honey bees in Oxfordshire, please call OBKA’s Swarms Liaison Officers.
+If you would like to report a swarm of honey bees in Oxfordshire, ring us on 01869 340665, or use our contact form, mentioning your postcode and phone number, or call OBKA’s Swarms Liaison Officers.
 If you are not in Oxfordshire enter your postcode here to identify a swarm collector near you.

 Identification of honey bees